 Cell Phone: 518-949-4338

-Amanda is a driven, confident young individual who plans on making the world a better place for youth step by step.
-Her experience in mental health, troubled family situations and her skill to recognize the ability for change has made it so she wants to empower youth of all ages to also recognize their ability to seek change and actively make their voices heard in society.
-Amanda works state wide to amplify youth voice in systems that involve suicide prevention and school mental health education and all other systems as well.
-She has spoken in front of NYS Education Commissioner, MaryEllen Elia to influence youth necessity for mental health education.
-She has also spoken at the 2018 Suicide Prevention Conference, sharing her own personal experience with suicide and what helped or harmed her during that time, and also the 2018 System of Care Summit explaining her transition from child serving systems to the adult serving systems, 2019 Families Together in NYS Annual Conference, 2019 School Mental Health Resource & Training Center Regional Summit and MANY other conferences, meetings, councils and committees sharing her story and experiences of a troubled past.
+Amanda is a driven, confident young individual who plans on making the world a better place for young people step by step.
+Her experience in mental health, child welfare, has allowed her to grow a new skill to recognize the ability for change.
+She knows she wants to empower young people of all ages and help them to also recognize their ability to seek change and actively make their voices heard in society.
+Amanda works state wide to amplify youth voice in systems that involve suicide prevention, school mental health education, child welfare, kinship/foster care and many others.
+She has shared her story in front of the whole NYS Board of Education including Commissioner MaryEllen Elia, to influence the new mental health education curriculum law passed in July of 2018, the 2018 Suicide Prevention Conference sharing her own personal experience with suicide and what helped or harmed her during that time, the 2018 System of Care Summit explaining her transition from child serving systems to the adult serving systems, 2019 Families Together in NYS Annual Conference, 2019 School Mental Health Resource & Training Center Regional Summit and MANY other conferences, meetings, councils and committees sharing her story and experiences of a troubled past.
 She also participates with many councils and committee event planning groups to ensure young people are properly represented in the systems that we celebrate.

 With all of these opportunities, she has realized her passion is to support young involved in the child welfare systems with whom live mental health challenges.
 She is deeply passionate about the mental health education law and ensuring students have the best supports and resources when it comes to learning such an important topic!
 With her story told throughout different outlets, she hopes youth can find power in sharing their own story because Amanda knows our stories matter!

 Ashley Rivera, Youth Wraparound Implementation Coordinator